AzizZayed/Function-Library-XOJO/README.md

 It contains:

 Classes:
-  - A fully function Maze generator class
+  - A fully functional Maze generator class
   - A Vector class

 Functions: